 NOTE: During pandemics our registration process may be altered to meet health guidelines.

-Our summer orienteering fees for 2022 are;
+Our summer orienteering fees are;

 - Members $10

 - School children free with a paying adult

 - Family maximum $30 (living at same address)